TETYYS/LiveProxies/README.md

 Currently, program doesn't slow down at all at 7000 simultaneous proxy checks, but has memory problems.
 85 MB for 7000 simultaneous proxy checks seems high.

 ## TODO
- - Provide more services in full proxy check
  - Provide more interactivity on interface pages
  - Implement checked proxy checking.
- - ~~Async DNS operations~~
  - Revise proxy timeout system
  - ...